UPPMAX/uppmax_intro_cases/docs/slurm_intro.md

 Login node  |Start jobs for worker nodes, do easy things.
 Compute nodes |Do hard calculations, either from scripts of an interactive session.

-Bianca contains hundreds of nodes, each of which is isolated from each other and the Internet.

 ```{mermaid}